jesuisundesdeux/vigilo-backend/doc/UPGRADE.md

 ###### For versions >= 0.0.17

-Since 0.0.17 version have been moved as tags and not branches anymore
+Since 0.0.17 versions have been moved as tags and not branches anymore

 * Update source code from last version branch (replace X.X.X by the latest release)